Jennifer Lawrence ‘Mesmerized’ By Darren Aronofsky: Movies Won Over Oscar Winner

 — ELLE Magazine (US) (@ELLEmagazine) December 20, 2016

-Ever since winning an Oscar for her performance in Silver Linings Playbook, Jennifer Lawrence has become one of the most sought after actresses in Hollywood, let alone her generation.
+Ever since winning an Oscar for her performance in Silver Linings Playbook, Jennifer Lawrence has become one of the most sought after actresses in Hollywood, let alone, her generation.
 With the rise in demand, she has become so busy that she has not been able to live a normal lifestyle that fits her age.

 “I am so booked up for the next few years that there is no time,” she confessed to Mirror UK.

-That meant that the only kinds of men that could stand the test of time of being her boyfriend was someone with their life figured out, more settled and, at the same time, willing to take risks to make space for her.
+That meant that the only kinds of men that could stand the test of time of being her boyfriend was someone with their life figured out and more settled, and, at the same time, willing to take risks to make space for her.
 So far, Darren Aronofsky has been a good example of that, sacrificing his time and resources to be with her.

 “Darren visited Jen in Budapest while she was filming Red Sparrow recently,’ the source confided according to Daily Mail.
 ‘He was there during his birthday and to support her while she was away filming.
 They are very happy together right now.”